 1. Unlock Hidden Content with Optical Character Recognition (OCR)

 Many of the most common file formats lawyers use hide away information.
 When you scan in physical documents to your files or upload PDFs or photos, the words on those documents often can’t be searched.
 To access the information, you must know the file's name or where it sits in a folder.

 That makes Optical Character Recognition (OCR) a crucial tool for lawyers.
 OCR indexes your documents and makes them legible to your computer, so you can find any term on the page when you search.

 To unlock your hidden content, you can buy separate OCR tools or look for law firm document management software that automatically indexes everything you upload.

-To make sense of your documents, you probably store them within a hierarchy of nested folders.
+You probably store your documents within a hierarchy of nested folders to make sense of them.
 It’s how humans have organized information for centuries.
-But digital media is different from paper: it can layer on additional useful structures, without ever leaving its proper folder.
+But digital media is different from paper: it can layer on additional useful structures without ever leaving its proper folder.

 Some document management software for lawyers allows you to include tags and metadata in your software.
 For instance, if you’re writing a motion in limine, you might want to look at all the other similar motions in your case files.
 But you don’t want to go inside every client’s file and poke around to see if there’s a motion in limine.
 Instead, you could tag your motions as you go, so one search for the tag will bring up all the relevant documents.